FrankKair/xcode-trash-remover/README.md

 This is a simple script to remove Xcode's trash files that are generated under development.

+If you need a full fledged application, check [this](https://github.com/vashpan/xcode-dev-cleaner) out.

 ## Installation

     $ gem install xcode_trash_remover